 Note: *safely in terms of doing full research to understand the risks associated with the place you want to visit and the type of travel you want to do.
 Unfortunately, there is no 100% safe guarantee when it comes to Covid or anything else in life.
 The idea is to be prepared with relevant data and information to make a decision on whether to travel in the first place given the risks, where you can travel based on border and other restrictions, and then where you want to travel based on the current Covid situation, requirements, and other associated costs and time.

 1. Do your COVID-19 & travel restriction research

-Prior to setting off, we took our own COVID travel advice.
-Our goal: to make sure the places we wanted to visit weren’t identified as COVID-19 hotspots, had low vaccination rates and that we wouldn’t be required to quarantine upon arrival or encounter problems upon our return home to Germany.
+Prior to setting off, we took our own COVID travel advice when deciding where to visit.
+Our goal: to make sure the places we wanted to visit weren’t identified as COVID-19 hotspots, had high vaccination rates and that we wouldn’t be required to quarantine upon arrival or encounter problems upon our return home to Germany.

-This is in addition to all the usual travel logistics and destination planning we do.
+This, of course, is all in addition to all the usual travel logistics and destination planning we do for a normal vacation.

 How it played out: Although our goal was to hike the Dolomites in northern Italy, we identified several alternative destinations in case COVID-19 rates or travel restrictions increased there.
 We also regularly checked official government (German and Italian) websites to ensure we had the latest information before making any decisions.

 2. Plan.
 Remain flexible.
 Adapt.
-Expect to cancel.
+Expect to cancel during Covid.